 The one-question survey asked, “Do you believe that systemic racism exists in the criminal justice system?”
 It was emailed to the College’s alumni the first week of July.

 More than 200 judges left comments with their vote, and the consensus among the majority was that the racism is mostly of the implicit or unconscious kind.

 “Most of the judges I know are not overtly racist and sincerely seek to treat all people equally,” wrote one judge, anonymously, “but I suspect that our implicit biases impact our decision-making more than we realize.”
 The same judge suggested that systemic racism is the primary reason why black Americans and other minorities are incarcerated at higher rates than whites.

 NJC President Benes Z. Aldana, the former chief trial judge of the U.S. Coast Guard said, “Many judges understand that ending racial injustice is not a political issue.
-Rather, it is an imperative if we are to keep the promise engraved on the pediment of U.S. Supreme Court: ‘Equal Justice Under Law.’”
+Rather, it is an imperative if we are to keep the promise engraved on the pediment of the Supreme Court of the United States: ‘Equal Justice Under Law.’”